...

 Turkey Tail’s benefits in cancer treatments are well documented and unlike many supplements, its benefits can apply to numerous different types of cancer.
 Clinical research has found this fungus to help prevent cancer, kill cancer cells, and even ease the experience of those undergoing certain treatments.

 One of the most important findings in this field is Turkey Tail’s ability to prevent and treat cervical cancer.
-In a 2023 study when Turkey Tail was applied as a gel, its extracts helped improve HPV clearance for infected patients and were found to improve the effectiveness of the HPV vaccine.
+In a Comenius University 2023 study, when Turkey Tail was applied as a gel, its extracts helped improve HPV clearance for infected patients and were found to improve the effectiveness of the HPV vaccine.
 The same study even found that the extract improved “cervical cytology abnormalities,” which are unusual cervical cells that may be cancerous.
 Because HPV causes 99.7% of cervical cancer cases, Turkey Tail’s potential as an HPV treatment make it a promising solution, especially combined with other medical interventions such as vaccinations and regular cancer screenings.

 What’s more, polysaccharides found in Turkey Tail can stimulate the immune system to help fight other forms of cancer.
 In fact, a 2011 study which looked at the effects of one of the polysaccharides found in Turkey Tail, PSK, found it could be beneficial in killing tumors due to their ability to stimulate “natural killer” cells.